 org.apache.sling.commons.contentdetection bundle provides the

 ContentAwareMimeTypeService, which takes an

-InputStream that's analyzed to detect its mime type, using Apache Tika
+InputStream that's analyzed to detect its mime type, using Apache Tika by default:

 getMimeType(String filename, InputStream content)-- given a filename and an